-In Malaysia, a sophisticated phishing campaign targeted GoPayz digital wallet users through WhatsApp.
+In Malaysia, fraudsters orchestrated a sophisticated phishing campaign targeting GoPayz digital wallet users through WhatsApp.
 The scammers posed as official customer service representatives, contacting victims with urgent claims that their accounts required immediate attention due to security concerns or technical issues.
-Exploiting trust and authority, the perpetrators convinced victims to share their Transaction Authorisation Codes, claiming it was necessary to resolve problems.
+Exploiting trust and authority, the perpetrators convinced victims to share their Transaction Authorisation Codes (TACs), claiming it was necessary to resolve problems.